pippinbarr/cart263-2021/topics/jquery/jquery-overview.md

 If we opt for the file, we should go to the [jQuery Homepage](https://jquery.com/) and click through to [Download jQuery](https://jquery.com/download/).
 Here we see many different options for the library, but let's stick with obtaining the **compressed, production** version of jQuery.

-If we click that link, we will end up with a file we can save to our computer and include as a library in the usual way (place it in `js/libraries` and use `<script>` tag to link to it in your `index.html`).
+If we click that link, we will end up with a file we can save to our computer and include as a library in the usual way (place it in `js/libraries` and use a `<script>` tag to link to it in your `index.html`).

 ### Using a CDN link